sarakanyal03/CDS_Experiment7/README.md

 int* myArray = new int[5]; // Allocates an array of 5 integers on the heap
 ```
  <br>
-2. Initializing array: Arrays can be initialized at the time of declaration as follows: <br>
+ii) Initializing array: Arrays can be initialized at the time of declaration as follows: <br>
 Static Arrays: <br>

 ```